bbrangeo/GardenOptimization/GardenPlot.md

 ## Optimizing the Use of a Garden Space Using the Veggies' Growth Rates and Sizes

 The data set comes from Iowa State University's "Vegetable Harvest Guide" at https://hortnews.extension.iastate.edu/2004/7-23-2004/vegguide.html.
 This gives the name of the vegetable, the number of days to maturity, the size of the plant, color attributes, and the comments for each veggie.
+Note that this data will be specific to Iowa, although it is applicable to most growing conditions.
 We wanto to collect the name of the veggie, the days to maturity, and the size into a pandas data frame.

 # Part 1 - Collecting the Data
 To start with, lets import everything we will need.